sohey-dr/sohey-dr/README.md

 -->
 My name is Sohei Hashimoto.
 I started writing programs mainly in 2019.
+I want to be exposed to a wide and deep range of technologies.
-I will continue to write it and become the best engineer I can be💪
+I will continue to write it and become the best engineer I can be💪 I work for a company in Okinawa and another company in Osaka.

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img align="left" src="https://github-readme-stats.vercel.app/api?username=sohey-dr&count_private=true&show_icons=true" />